 Review real driving offence case studies in which O’Brien Solicitors have acted.
-See the results we have achieved and what our clients have said about us.
+See the results we have achieved with these traffic offence cases and what our clients have said about us.

 Drive a motor vehicle furiously, recklessly or at a speed or in a manner dangerous to the public, Section 42(2) Road Transport (Safety and Traffic Management) Act 1999 – drive a motor vehicle negligently (not occasioning death or grievous bodily harm), Section 42(1)(c) Road Transport (Safety and Traffic Management) Act 1999 – plea of guilty

 Negligent driving occasioning grievous bodily harm, Section 117(1)(b) Road Transport Act 2013 – disqualification of licence – good behaviour bond, Section 9 Crimes (Sentencing Procedure) Act 1999 – severity appeal – back-date licence disqualification – conditional non-conviction order, Section 10(1)(b) Crimes (Sentencing Procedure) Act 1999

 Drive with high range prescribed concentration of alcohol, Section 110(5)(a) Road Transport Act 2013 – not give particulars to owner of damaged property, Section 287(1) Road Rules 2008 – plea of guilty – representation at sentencing

 Drive with low range presence of prescribed concentration of alcohol (PCA), Road Transport Act 2013 Section 110(3)(a) – only just over – Oxford Street – conditional discharge and good behaviour bond, Crimes (Sentencing Procedure) Act 1999 Section 10(1)(b)